Nightheok/Valvert_AO3_Archive/README.md

 Welcome to the Valvert_AO3_Archive, a dedicated repository for all Valvert (Javert/Valjean) works within the Les Misérables fandom on Archive of Our Own (AO3).

 ## Overview
 This archive is a collection of fanworks centered around the Valvert (Javert/Valjean) pairing from the Les Misérables fandom.
 It is intended as a resource for fans to explore and enjoy the diversity and creativity within this specific niche of the fandom.
+Contents are organized based on the first posting date.

 ## Features
 1. Comprehensive CSV File: The archive includes a CSV file detailing meta information (title, author, rating, etc.) for each work.
 This serves as a quick reference guide for exploring the collection.